-ATs CILO No. Weighting (%) Remarks (e.g. Parameter for GenAI use) 1 Quiz 1, 3, 4 20 Correctly explain the structure of a computer program 2 Assignment 2, 3, 4 20 Select proper test cases to assess the correctness of a program Students are required to work on assignments at least once every four weeks
+ATs CILO No. Weighting (%) Remarks (e.g. Parameter for GenAI use) 1 Quiz 1, 3, 4 20 Correctly explain the structure of an object-oriented computer program 2 Assignment 2, 3, 4 20 Select proper test cases to assess the correctness of a program.
+Students are required to work on assignments at least once every four weeks